 When our turn finally came I took off a long padded winter coat, as I had prepared to look like Eun-tak as much as I could.
 People in the queue were impressed by my passion and input in this in the middle of winter. (hahaha) I was a little bit embarrassed but knew this moment wouldn’t come back and I couldn’t miss it!
 As I let myself enjoy the whole experience, it was even more fun.

 Tip 1) Have a think about Eun-tak look before you go

 What was amusing was everyone there was super, super helpful!
 Particularly, the father of a family of 4~5 volunteered to hold my coat and the rucksack to prevent them from getting damp on the wet ground.
-We were bit resistant at first, since we felt sorry for them holding strangers’ items.
-We also thought they’d be fine on a ground for a short time, but everyone else seemed to disagree with us… Sounding surprised and concerned as we put the items down, they offered their hands for help at which point we gave in.
-With their sweet and kind help, our mission was completed successfully and romantically. 🙂 <3
+We were a bit resistant at first since we felt sorry for them holding strangers’ items.
+We also thought they’d be fine on the ground for a short time, but everyone else seemed to disagree with us haha… Sounding surprised and concerned as we put the items down, they offered hands for help at which point we gave in.
+With their sweet and kind help, our mission was completed successfully. 🙂 <3

 How to get to Jumunjin Breakwater from Seoul

 Now that you just read my short getaway to Jumunjin Breakwater, you may fancy a visit too! 😉 We took express buses for the return journey, and there are a couple more ways to reach the spot.